+The Department of Orthopaedic Surgery and Rehabilitation Medicine is looking for a Physician Assistant to provide additional support to our orthopaedic spine practice.
 Perform duties as a Physician Assistant who is a qualified skilled health care professional who provides comprehensive primary health care under the scope of supervising and/or alternating supervising physicians.
 Services provided in The Department of Orthopaedic Surgery and Rehabilitation Medicine focusing on the evaluation, assessment, diagnosis, treatment and appropriate care of patients.
 Services are provided with available consultation from attending physicians.
 The supervising physician or the alternate physician maintains final responsibility for the care of the patient and the performance of the Physician Assistant.
+The ideal candidate is someone who is passionate about the orthopaedic field and about providing exceptional patient care.

 Provides healthcare services typically performed by a physician, under the supervision of a physician